hpiwowar/citation11k/analysis/stats_knit_.md

                     labels=c("did collect microarray data", "did NOT collect microarray data")) + scale_x_log10(name="\nnumber of citations", breaks=citation_breaks+1, labels=citation_breaks) +
 #cbgFillPalette +
-cbgColourPalette + theme_bw(base_size=16)
+cbgColourPalette + theme_bw(base_size=32)
 end.rcode-->

-This difference, however, was found to be not statisitically significantly different at the p<0.05 level, using either a t-test on the log of the citation counts or a Wilcoxon rank sum test on the raw citation counts.
+This difference, however, was found to be not statistically significantly different at the p<0.05 level, using either a t-test on the log of the citation counts or a Wilcoxon rank sum test on the raw citation counts.

 <!--begin.rcode display_manualAnnotationCreatedStats
 print(ttest_citedby)